Search and Rescue

 Autonomous Reconnaissance

 Reconnaissance is critical in disaster stricken areas.
-If we can locate victims faster, their chances for survival rise.
+If we can locate victims faster, their chances for survival rise significantly.

 Reconnaissance has the same problems with remote operators that Search and Rescue robots have.
 In addition, the limited availability of skilled operators limits the number of drones that can be up in the air after a calamity.
 Ultimately, we want to be able to launch whole swarms of intelligent reconnaissance drones that are capable of reacting to specific signs that might point to a victim in need of help.

-The ASTRID system can run on hardware as lightweight as a mobile smartphone.
-We configured our test setup very close to the processing and memory capacity of a smartphone, to be sure we can deliver on this requirement.
+The ASTRID system can run completely independent on hardware as lightweight as a mobile smartphone.
+We configured our test-setup very close to the processing and memory capacity of a smartphone, to be sure we can deliver on this requirement.

 • Robotics Application Architecture - Overview